PutinCoinPUT/LinuxNodes/README.md

 putincoind.tar.gz = Linux CLI-node
 PutinCoin-qt.tar.gz = Linux GUI Node Wallet

+IMPORTANT: If you update an existing wallet, pls. shut down the old wallet, if it is running.

 We recommend you to use Ubuntu 18.04, as the code was developed on it and it got all neccessary depencencies.

 We don't recommend any lower version of Ubuntu.